-■ Developing Low Environmental Impact Solutions
+Developing Low Environmental Impact Solutions

-Increasing our storage volume in the natural caverns in Manosque has long been part of our environmental approach.
-Salt cavern storage helps reduce facility vulnerability and the aboveground footprint of storage space.
+Increasing the volume stored in the natural caverns in Manosque has long been part of our environmental approach.
+Salt cavern storage helps make facilities less vulnerable and reduces the aboveground footprint of storage space.
 It also reduces the risk of fire, explosions, and terrorism.